-An appeal letter template can be found in Annex
+An appeal letter template can be found on the LRA website.

 The employee should do this as soon as possible or within the timeframe that the workplace might have set in their policy.
 The Labour Regulating Authority recommends 5 days from receiving the outcome as an appropriate amount of time.